 Within an hour’s drive of the urban tangle of South Florida, one of Florida’s two nationally designated Wild and Scenic Rivers meanders through a spectacular scenery: The Loxahatchee River.
 (The other is the Wekiva in Central Florida.)

-Located in Jupiter, the northern-most city of populous Palm Beach County, the Loxahatchee River is South Florida’s best kayaking river and makes a great place for a variety of canoe and paddling outings.
+Located in Jupiter, the northern-most city of populous Palm Beach County, the Loxahatchee River may be South Florida’s best kayaking river and makes a great place for a variety of canoe and paddling outings.

 The “wild and scenic” part is the 7.6 mile stretch from Riverbend Park in Jupiter downstream to Jonathan Dickinson State Park.

-You can kayak that whole stretch of the Loxahatchee River and have the outfitter return you to your car or you can take two smaller round trips.
-As a result, the Loxahatchee River offers alternatives, ranging from kid-friendly one- or two-hour kayak or canoe trips to an all-day adventure.
-In each case, you can bring or rent canoes or kayaks easily and inexpensively.
+The Loxahatchee River offers several alternatives, ranging from kid-friendly one- or two-hour kayak or canoe trips to an all-day adventure.
+You can bring or rent canoes or kayaks easily and inexpensively.

 Here’s a rundown of alternatives for paddlers:

 This is the most common and popular kayak trip on the Loxahatchee River.

 This trip takes in the best scenery on the Loxahatchee River, from Riverbend Park to Masten Dam in two hours roundtrip.

 For this outing, you begin at Riverbend Park, kayak as far as you want, and then paddle back, upstream, to where you started.
 Although the Loxahatchee River has a bit of a current, it is not that difficult to kayak back.
 The outfitters recommend that for each hour downstream, you allow one hour and 15 minutes upstream.

 We found the scenery so stunning, we were happy to see it again more slowly on the upstream leg.